The Role of the Dollar in Retirement: Is It Secure?

 1. Purchasing power

 “The purchasing power of the dollar directly determines your standard of living,” said Helfert.
-Just like a 401(k) or IRA investor takes market risk and inflation risk into account, they must also consider so-called currency risk.
+Just as a 401(k) or IRA investor takes market risk and inflation risk into account, they must also consider so-called currency risk.

 Let’s say you’re planning a trip to Italy this summer.
 If you spend 150 euros on a fish-based antipasto, polenta, pasta, salad, wine, and dessert, it will cost you $172.50 at today’s exchange rate of 1.15.
 A year ago, that same meal would have cost you about $161.